kanishkar51015/kanishkar51015/README.md

-BTech Computer Sciene Student from SRM Institute of Science and Technology, Ramapuram.
-Having expertice and also expanding my knowlege in Web Dev and AI Tracks.
+B.Tech Computer Sciene Student from SRM Institute of Science and Technology, Ramapuram.
+Gorwing programmer, Greedy learner, wanted to explore all the branches in  Computer Science.

+Things I have done:

+ - Game Development
+ - Poster Designing
+ - Logo Designing
+ - UI/UX
+ - Front-end Web development
+ - Mobile App development
+ - Data Analytics
+ - Machine Learning
+ - Artificial Intelligence

 <!--
 **kanishkar51015/kanishkar51015** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.